square-foot/pocketspecs/README.md

 Extract the zip file into a Windows computer (Version 8 or >) NO registry stuff.
 To uninstall, just delete the folder and its contents.

-Make sure that you keep the folder where pocketspecs.exe exists on the PATH
+Make sure that you keep the folder where pocketspecs.exe exists on the PATH.

 A sample project is also present in the zip file.
 Extract that project's zip file and run the build.bat file